 2. What are the procedures for selecting members representing all stakeholders?
-Describe the process for selecting members.
+Describe the process for electing members.

 Some key personnel selected to be in the PFEP group have a key role in school-wide curriculum implementation, monitoring and parental involvement.
 Other members selected were invited to volunteer.
-The community member is the founder of Delray Students First and the parent representative is a long standing SAC member who has a high level of participation across school events.
+The community member & SAC member is the co-founder of Thrive Collective (a community asset development firm that supports capacity building efforts of residents, grassroots non-profits, and small businesses, entrepreneurs and grassroots nonprofits in capacity building and resource development, specifically in marginalized communities and communities of color.).
 Parents and community members will be invited to participate through a Parent Link call out, invitation flyers, school website with students.
 Regarding the School Advisory Council, the procedures for electing staff, community and student representatives as per the SAC Bylaws will be followed and nominations and voting will be conducted in a public meeting.
 All discussions regarding selecting of group members will be documented in the minutes recorded during the meeting.